apache/activemq-artemis/docs/user-manual/en/persistence.md

 -   `journal-datasync` (default: true)

     This will disable the use of fdatasync on journal writes.
+    When enabled it ensures full power failure durability, otherwise process failure durability on journal writes (OS guaranteed).
+    This is particular effective for `NIO` and `MAPPED` journals, which rely on *fsync*/*msync* to force write changes to disk.

+### An important note on disabling `journal-datasync`.

+> Any modern OS guarantees that on process failures (i.e. crash) all the uncommitted changes
+> to the page cache will be flushed to the file system, maintaining coherence between
+> subsequent operations against the same pages and ensuring that no data will be lost.
+> The predictability of the timing of such flushes, in case of a disabled *journal-datasync*,
+> depends on the OS configuration, but without compromising (or relaxing) the process
+> failure durability semantics as described above.
+> Rely on the OS page cache sacrifice the power failure protection, while increasing the
+> effectiveness of the journal operations, capable of exploiting
+> the read caching and write combining features provided by the OS's kernel page cache subsystem.

 ### An important note on disabling disk write cache.